Alfred Packer: In popular culture

-Comics

-In Bud Grace's comic strip The Piranha Club, one of the madcap denizens of Bayonne, New Jersey, is an old lady named "Alferda Packer, consumer advocate", who wages a humorously violent Carrie Nation-style crusade against unscrupulous business practices.
-One of her most frequent targets is her own son-in-law Dr. Enos Pork, a quack surgeon who demands outrageous prices from his patients for the malpractice he performs on them.

 Books

 In Dashiell Hammett's hardboiled detective novel The Thin Man, Nick Charles advises Gilbert Wynant to read a selection about Packer's expeditions.
 The selection, from Thomas Samuel Duke's Celebrated Criminal Cases of America, gives Packer's first name as "Alfred".

+Packer is also the subject of Man-Eater, by American true-crime writer Harold Schechter.

 Eateries and menus

-In 1958, students at the University of Colorado Boulder named their new cafeteria grill the "Alferd G. Packer Memorial Grill", with the slogan, "Have a friend for lunch!"
+In 1968, students at the University of Colorado Boulder named their new cafeteria grill the "Alferd G. Packer Memorial Grill", with the slogan, "Have a friend for lunch!"
 Students can order an "El Canibal" beefburger, and on the wall is a giant map outlining Packer's travels through Colorado.
 It has since been renamed the Alferd Packer Restaurant & Grill.

 In 1977, the US Secretary of Agriculture, Bob Bergland, attempted to terminate a contract for the department's cafeteria food service but was prevented by the General Services Administration (GSA).
 To embarrass the GSA, Bergland and his employees convened a press conference on August 10, 1977, to unveil a plaque naming the executive cafeteria "The Alferd Packer Memorial Grill", announcing that Packer's life exemplified the spirit and fare of the cafeteria and would "serve all mankind".
 The event was covered on ABC-TV Evening News by Barbara Walters.
 The stratagem succeeded, and the contracts were terminated soon thereafter.
 Magnanimous in victory, Bergland yielded to the bureaucratic objection that the plaque lacked official GSA authorization and removed it.
 The plaque is currently displayed on the wall of the National Press Club's The Reliable Source members-only bar.
 It doubles as a memorial to Stanley Weston (1931–84), a man who worked at the USDA.
-The Press Club's hamburger is called the "Alferd Packer Burger".
+The Press Club's hamburger is called the "Alfred Packer Burger".

-The annual Philadelphia Folk Festival features a dining tent emblazoned with the tongue-in-cheek moniker: "The Alfred E. Packer Memorial Dining Hall...serving humanity since 1874".

-The Packer Saloon and Cannibal Grill is located in Lake City, Colorado.